fossasia/eventyay-tickets/video/docs/developer/api/chat.rst

 same keys in the response as with the ``chat.subscribe`` command.
 All your other clients as well as all connected clients of the other users receive a regular channel list update.

+You will receive error code ``chat.denied`` if either you do not have the ``world:chat.direct`` permission, or one of user IDs you passed does not exist, or any of the users blocked any of the other users.

 Events
 ------